pkrondla/FirstMCPServer/README.md

 # FirstMCPServer

-A .NET-based server implementation that appears to be working with monkey-related data and services.
-This project is built using .NET 9.0 and implements various services for handling monkey-related operations.
+A C# implementation of a Model Context Protocol (MCP) server for monkey data management and visualization.
+This project serves as a learning example for building MCP servers and integrating them with AI assistants like Claude.

+## 🐒 What is this?

+This MCP server provides tools for managing monkey population data, including data retrieval, management, and visualization capabilities.
+It demonstrates how to build a complete MCP server using C# and integrate it with Claude Desktop for interactive AI-powered data analysis.

+## 🌟 Features

+- **Monkey Data Management**: Create, retrieve, and manage monkey population data
+- **Interactive Tools**: Multiple MCP tools for different monkey-related operations
+- **Data Visualization**: Built-in graphing capabilities for population analysis
+- **MCP Compliance**: Full adherence to Model Context Protocol standards
+- **Claude Integration**: Seamless integration with Claude Desktop

-## Project Structure
+## 🛠️ Project Structure

 ```
 FirstMCPServer/